mkurop/kmeans/README.md

 # kmeans
-KMeans algorithm for computing a codebook based on a training set, using NumPy.
+KMeans algorithm for computing a codebook based on a training set.

 # Requirements